Skip to main content

 2. Send your employer an intro message describing your skillset.

-4. Visit Starting a Project for more information.
+4. Visit Starting and Completing a Project for more information.

 Since this is not for academic credit, you won’t receive a grade—but many organizations do provide feedback on your work.
 You’ll also receive a completion certification and digital badge.